 Due to the various state governments closing their borders to Victorians, families who have children moving between households across the border over the school holidays may be impacted by this.

-As the situation is changing rapidly, we recommend that prior to travelling, you check the current restrictions in the relevant state.
-If you are permitted to travel, you will be required to produce a copy of your Court Orders or Parenting Plan when crossing the border.
+As the situation is changing rapidly, we recommend that before travelling, you check the current restrictions in the relevant state.
+If you are permitted to travel, you must produce a copy of your Court Orders or Parenting Plan when crossing the border.
 If you do not have a written agreement or Court Order, please contact us.

 If it is the case that you are not permitted to cross the state border, then consider arranging for extra video and/or telephone calls during this time to help maintain the children’s relationship with the other parent.

-Any changes to parenting arrangements between parents has the potential to impact on Child Support Agency (“CSA“) obligations, as does any changes to a parent’s income.
-It is important that you contact the CSA if there are any changes to your circumstances.
+Any changes to parenting arrangements between parents can impact Child Support Agency (“CSA“) obligations, as does any changes to a parent’s income.
+You must contact the CSA if there are any changes to your circumstances.

-In all instances, parents and carers are expected to act reasonably and, if temporary changes need to be made due to COVID-19 restrictions, consideration is given to both the children’s health and well-being, along with the purpose and spirit of the Orders.
+In all instances, parents and carers are expected to act reasonably, and if temporary changes need to be made due to COVID-19 restrictions, consideration is given to the children’s health and well-being, along with the purpose and spirit of the Orders.

-The challenges arising from the COVID-19 pandemic is not in itself an excuse to limit or withhold the children’s contact with the other parent.
+The challenges arising from the COVID-19 pandemic are not an excuse to limit or withhold the children’s contact with the other parent.

-To discuss how COVID-19 may be impacting your parenting and family law matter, please contact us on 5303 0281 or at firstname.lastname@example.org to make an appointment to speak with one of our family lawyers.
+To discuss how COVID-19 may impact your parenting and family law matter, please contact us on 5303 0281 or at email@example.com to make an appointment to speak with one of our family lawyers.